IDHalverson/quandl-eod-helper/README.md

 `https://docs.quandl.com/docs/time-series`

 This module parses response data into the following format.
 Future versions may support other schemas and/or file types.
+It also parses the data such that weekends and holidays will be populated with the stock price data from the last day from which data is available.

-Format:
+Format (full example is shown at bottom of README):
 ```
 {
   dataTypes: [...],